 extension site or interinstitutional site: a unit of an institution located at a place other than the institution’s principal center or at another degree-granting institution, at which the institution does not offer any curricula leading to a certificate or degree, and at which the institution conducts no more than 15 courses for credit and has no more than 350 course registrations for credit in any academic year.
 Approval is not required.

-(More information on extension sites and centers can be found here:
+(More information on extension sites and centers, go to Off-Campus Instruction.

 initial degree program: the first college degree program the institution is authorized by the Regents to offer.